Amplifiers & Speakers

 How do I choose a better amplifier?

 Amplification is the heart of any system and to improve it, I suggest you focus on three main areas.
-These can be broadly grouped into: reducing integration, obtaining better-engineered/built equipment, and better bang-per-buck, meaning pre-owned, older equipment.
-Let’s examine each of these.
-Integration Integration refers to the level of stuffing of a box of electronics
+These can be broadly grouped into: 1) reducing integration, 2) obtaining better-engineered/built equipment, and 3), getting better bang-per-buck, meaning pre-owned, older equipment.
+Let’s examine each of these in turn.
+Integration Integration refers to how many functions

 How do I choose a better amplifier?
 Read More »